 Loan origination software (LOS) helps lenders reduce costs, save time, and improve customer satisfaction.
 That's why more and more businesses are adopting it instead of relying on outdated loan origination methods.

 The market is expected to reach $9.1 billion by 2030, increasing with a CAGR of 10.5% from 2024.
-The triggers that drive growth include personalization in lending, the spread of AI, the expansion of digital solutions, and other lending trends.
+The triggers that drive growth include personalization in lending, the spread of AI, the expansion of digital solutions, and other lending trends, including the rise of advanced loan origination systems.

-Banks, credit unions, lenders, and other financial institutions use loan origination software to cover their needs.
+Banks, credit unions, lenders, and other financial institutions use loan management solutions to cover their needs.
 They might need it to increase the processing speed, to eliminate human errors, or to adapt to the rising market demands.
-Before choosing a vendor, it is important to determine the “pains” you wish to cover with the software.
-In this overview, we’ll focus on the most attractive features of LOS, give clues on how to choose the right tool according to your company’s needs, and offer a list of the most popular solutions in the market.
+Before choosing a vendor, it is important to determine the "pains" you wish to cover with the software.

 What Is Loan Origination Software?